 - Fashion & Design x 1

 The students were due to graduate in December 2020.
-Due to Covid – 19 the course was halted.
-On the 19th October these 6 students were allowed to return in order to complete their course.
-They have two terms remaining and had hoped to graduate in May 2021.
+Due to Covid – 19 the course was halted in March 2020.
+On the 19th October 2020 these 6 students were allowed to return in order to complete their course.
+They had two terms remaining and had hoped to graduate in May 2021.
 Unfortunately, due to the lack of lessons during 2020, 5 students failed a number of exam papers, they have to be retaken for them to pass and complete their course.
 In May 2021 HvSMF paid the required £162 for them to complete their retake papers in December 2021.
 At present we are still awaiting their results.

 Our 6 supported students on the 2019 initiative.

 Again we returned to the Iganga Technical Institute (ITI).
 5 new students, supported by HvSMF, started their course in February 2020.
-This course is due to end December 2021, probably now it will finish in December 2022.
-The courses undertaken by 3 males and 2 females are:
+This course was due to end December 2021, probably now it will finish in December 2022.
+The courses undertaken by 3 males and 2 females were: